Universal credit: Changes of circumstances

 Where an existing tax credit claimant is entitled to both working tax credit and child tax credit, any change that affects only one of them will not lead to termination of the whole claim and thus will not necessarily require a claim for UC.

 Jacob is a lone parent with two children.
 He works 20 hours a week and is entitled to working tax credit as well as child tax credit.
 Jacob is made redundant and is unable to find another job.
 Although this will mean his working tax credit claim will end, he is still entitled to child tax credit and if he does start working above 16 hours again, he can claim working tax credit again.
 He will not be required to claim UC (unless he needs to access another benefit that UC has replaced (see below for further information).

-Say that Jacob (in the example above) needs to claim income-based jobseeker's allowance and perhaps housing benefit to help with his rent, then he will need to claim UC which will terminate his child tax credit.
+Say that Jacob (in the example above) needs to claim out of work support (which would previously have been income-based jobseeker's allowance) and perhaps help with his rent (which would previously have been through housing benefit), then he will need to claim UC and that will terminate his child tax credit.
 This is because he needs to make a claim for a benefit (or, in this case, two benefits) that have also been replaced by UC.
 If Jacob claims UC and then returns to work, he will not be able to claim tax credits again and will remain on UC.